 The Family and Medical Leave Insurance Act

 Coloradans shouldn't have to choose between work and caring for an ill family member, yet 88% of workers don’t have paid family leave.
 We must fight to place human dignity at the center of public life in Colorado.

-During the 2019 legislative session, Together Colorado is supporting the Family & Medical Leave Insurance Act for All Coloradans.
-This bill would create a statewide family and medical leave insurance (FAMLI) program to provide partial wage-replacement benefits to an eligible individual who takes leave from work to care for a new child, a family member with a serious health condition, or who is unable to work due to the individual's own serious longer-term health issue.
+During the 2019 legislative session, Together Colorado is supported the Family & Medical Leave Insurance Act for All Coloradans.
+This bill would have created a statewide family and medical leave insurance (FAMLI) program to provide partial wage-replacement benefits to an eligible individual who takes leave from work to care for a new child, a family member with a serious health condition, or who is unable to work due to the individual's own serious longer-term health issue.

-Work Here, Thrive Here: A Local Minimum Wage Option for Colorado Cities
+Work Here, Thrive Here: Local Minimum Wage Option for Colorado Cities passed in 2019!

 We desire a merciful, rehabilitative justice system that maintains the hope and human dignity of every person within it, on all sides of the law.